JDASoftwareGroup/jdatech.github.io/_posts/2019-10-11-hunting-down-a-dask-bug.markdown

 220.99999999999997
 ```

-The casting to int that happens then will result in a value that is off by one:
+The casting to int will result in a value that is off by one:
 ```python
 >>> int((221/23)*23)
 220